 Whether or not your company encourages participation in your performance appraisal, you don’t have to play a passive role in your review.
+Career growth comes to those who take an active role in where they're headed.
 A performance appraisal is more than just a meeting with your boss, it’s your chance to take control of what your job will look like over the next year.
 You should take an active approach to preparing for it by following some of the steps listed in this article.

 How to prepare for a performance appraisal

 You don’t need weeks to prep for a performance appraisal.
 In fact, you probably already have all the materials you need.
 It’s just a matter of sitting down for a few hours and gathering everything to set yourself up for success.

 5 steps for preparing for a performance appraisal

 - Gather relevant information and personal documents

 - Do a self-assessment of your work over the last year